Pakistani mangoes’ export up despite coronavirus impacts

 Talking to The News he said, the government had fixed an export target of 80, 000 tons for 2020 keeping in view of Covid-19 challenge but the APFVA has effectively managed to increase the export target from 80, 000 to 125, 000 tonnes of mangoes bringing an increase of 45,000 tons by adopting aggressive strategy coupled with timely decisions taken by the federal government.

 Mian Waheed has estimated an additional export of 25, 000 tonnes of mangoes is expected in the next one and a half month till the closing of mango season.
-The current mango season was one of the most difficult seasons in the history of mango export, however the APFVA translated the stiff challenges of the coronavirus pandemic into a unique opportunities by adopting appropriate and realistic strategies including switching export of mangoes to sea and land routes after the Airlines had shut down their flight operations, he said.
+The current mango season was one of the most difficult seasons in the history of mango export, however the APFVA translated the stiff challenges of the coronavirus pandemic into a unique opportunities by adopting appropriate and realistic strategies.

-Growers said Japan was the first friendly country that allowed temporary import of mangoes from Pakistan in July last in a bid to support and strengthen Pakistan's agriculture.
-The Japanese government also eased inspection of mango and clearance through Japanese experts, expanding export of agricultural products, and investment in the food processing sector.
-Normally, the Japanese government sent its inspectors to Pakistan and other mango exporting countries for quality check and clearance before allowing imports into Japan, they added.
-However, the APFVA patron-in-chief said Covid-19 had penetrated across the globe before the commencement of mango season this year.
-The demand for fruits went down considerably after lockdowns, closure of all markets, suspension of flights by the airlines creating logistic issues.

-He said President Arif Alvi then convened a meeting which decided to launch an aggressive promotion of Pakistani mangoes through Pakistani missions abroad by sending “gift of mangoes' to all heads of states to promote the product to improve diplomatic ties, he said.
-The Trade Development Authority of Pakistan organised mango promotion activities in 24 cities around the world through Pakistani missions.